Colombia: Popayan, Salento + Valle de Cocora

 IMG_9482IMG_9497IMG_9513IMG_9498

-Yes, visiting the Uros Islands was a very touristy thing to do.
-But we chose to look at the experience as a lesson in perseverance, survival and creative thinking.
+Yes, visiting the Uros Islands was a very touristy experience.
+But we chose to look at it as a lesson in perseverance, survival, and creative thinking.
 ‘Living Museums’ are definitely a colorful way to learn about an important slice of history.

 Taquile Island

-After the Uros Islands we took a boat ride for a few hours on beautiful Lake Titicaca to another island called Taquile.
-We hiked in the high altitude from one end to the other with our guide who taught us about the island’s unique way of life.
+After the Uros Islands, we took a boat ride for a few hours on beautiful Lake Titicaca to another island called Taquile.
+We hiked at high altitude from one end to the other with our guide, who taught us about the island’s unique way of life.
 We ate an authentic lunch of rice and trout at 13,000 feet.

 IMG_9540IMG_9529IMG_9547IMG_9564IMG_9524IMG_9542